Your manuscript or grant proposal is longer than it should be? Find out how you can hit the word count and improve your writing at the same time.

 5) Swap nouns for verbs

-I’ve pointed this out before in my post called 3 Language Hacks in Scientific Writing.
+I’ve pointed this out before in my post called 3 Language Tips for Writing Scientific Papers and Proposals.
 Using verbs doesn’t only cut down your word count, it’ll also make your article or grant proposal easier to read.
 And that’s what you strive for if you want to get your paper accepted or win that funding.
 Let me show you an example: “We present an analysis of the catalyst performance” is better phrased as “We analysed the catalyst performance”.
 That’s three words saved in just one sentence!

 6) Kill conjunctions